bradenhurl/TruPercept/README.md

 Download our dataset and pretrained avod models (for presil data) from: https://uwaterloo.ca/waterloo-intelligent-systems-engineering-lab/projects/trupercept

+Move the four .py files in folder "other_vtk_tools" to your own "wavedata/tools/visualizaton" path

 ## How to run
 cd to the tru_percept directory\
 Use the files in the scripts directory to run